A comprehensive Study on Phrases and Clauses

 The English language divides clauses into two sub-categories, namely independent and dependent clauses.

-Independent clause: Being, independent as per its name, it does not require any support.
+Independent clause: Being independent as per its name, it does not require any support.
 It can solely represent itself in a sentence.
-Independent clause is considered as the smallest part of grammar having a subject and a verb.
-The clause can also come along with the modifiers and a verb predicate.
-He was cleaning the dishes without any help, when the sunshine’s, put the clothes on the stand, he was late for the office, are the examples of independent clauses.
+An Independent clause is considered as the smallest part of grammar, having a subject and a verb.
+The clause can also come along with modifiers and a verb predicate.
+He was cleaning the dishes without any help, when the sunshine’s, put the clothes on the stand, he was late for the office are examples of independent clauses.
 In the examples, he was cleaning, when the sunshine’s, he was late, is the independent clause.

 Dependent clause: As the name suggests, it is the opposite of an independent clause and requires support if being used in a sentence.
 It also contains a verb ad a subject.
 To make a complete sentence, this clause needs to amalgamate with the independent clause to write or state a grammatically correct sentence.
 The clause comes along with adverb, noun, and adjective clauses.
-He was able to write his project, after thorough research, he will work as per his needs, when you go to Australia, do visit Opera House, are examples of dependent clauses.
+He was able to write his project, and after thorough research, he will work as per his needs; when you go to Australia, do visit the Opera House, which is an example of dependent clauses.
 In the examples, after thorough research, as per his needs, when you go to Australia, is the dependent clause.